Where to configure filters?

 No matter the type of insights, filtering is always done the same way:

-You can Add a rule or Add a rule group.
+Add a rule: Add a single rule to your insight

 Each rule is broken down as follows: